LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 Configuration is common with unit tests.

+### How to run them?
+They are run together with unit tests.

 ### What tools are used?
 - All that are used for unit tests.
 - [mocha-steps](https://www.npmjs.com/package/mocha-steps) to write the tests in a more [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) way.